openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

 Descriptions of the parameters can be found at `Tripleo Nexus Ucsm Parm file <https://github.com/openstack/tripleo-heat-templates/tree/master/puppet/extraconfig/all_nodes/neutron-ml2-cisco-nexus-ucsm.j2.yaml>`_.
 In this file, you can see how the parameters below are mapped to neutron variables.
-With these neutron variable names, more details can be found in :doc:`Nexus Configuration Reference </configuration/ml2-nexus>`.
+More details on these neutron variable names can be found in :doc:`Nexus Configuration Reference </configuration/ml2-nexus>`.

 .. code-block:: yaml